 Fighting cancer is a personal cause for Szabo-Silfies and her family.
 "I lost my grandmother and my mother-in-law to cancer," she said.
 "Everybody is aware that cancer exists but it's really about being aware of all the help that's out there for people affected by the disease."

-Dr. Len Lichtenfeld, the deputy chief medical officer for the American Cancer Society, said, “We need to recognize those who are living with the disease, and are survivors.
+Dr. Len Lichtenfeld, the deputy chief medical officer for the American Cancer Society, said, "We need to recognize those who are living with the disease, and our survivor.
 And we need to be aware of what we need to do to create a system to provide medical, financial and psychological support for these people.

 To date, Szabo-Silfies has raised $700 for the American Cancer Society.
 "But really it's raising awareness that's most rewarding," she said.